 - Entry Requirements

-Applicants need to be able to handle the level of academic work required and show a willingness to take responsibility for oneself.
+Applicants need to be able to demonstrate their ability to handle the level of academic work required and show willingness to take responsibility for oneself.
 Applicants must be able to respect others regardless of race, ethnic origin, gender, sexual orientation or disability.

 - How will I be assessed?